endlessm/azafea-metrics-proxy/CONTRIBUTING.md

 We also use type checking with [mypy](http://www.mypy-lang.org/), which prevents a lot of problems inherent to dynamically typed languages like Python.

-Both are run automatically with the following command:
+Both are run with the following commands:

 ```
 $ pipenv run lint
+$ pipenv run type-check
 ```